Novitiate (film): Production

 Novitiate is writer-director Maggie Betts's feature film directorial debut; her last projects were the 2010 documentary The Carrier, and the 2014 short Engram.
 In December 2015, it was announced that Melissa Leo, Dianna Agron, and Margaret Qualley had been cast in lead roles in the period drama film Novitiate, which would begin filming in January in Nashville, Tennessee.
 Kat Westergaard was hired as the director of photography.
 Novitiate marked the film scoring debut for composer Christopher Stark, who is an assistant professor of music at Washington University in St. Louis as of 2017.
 According to Stark, he had "about a week" to compose the score, the process of which "happen[ed] really fast".

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2017.
-Shortly after, Sony Pictures Classics acquired U.S distribution rights to the film.
+Shortly after, Sony Pictures Classics acquired worldwide distribution rights to the film.
 It was released on October 27, 2017.
 It was released in Canada on November 3, 2017.
 Over ten weeks, the film grossed $580,346 at 163 North American theaters.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film is certified fresh with a score of 86% based on 101 reviews, and an average rating of 7.2/10.
+On review aggregator Rotten Tomatoes, the film has a score of 86% based on 101 reviews, and an average rating of 7.2/10.
 The website's consensus reads, "Led by a gripping performance from Melissa Leo, Novitiate grapples uncompromisingly – and ultimately compellingly – with questions of faith and feminism."
-On Metacritic, it has an average score of 73/100 based on 30 critics, indicating "generally favorable reviews."
+On Metacritic, it has an average score of 73/100 based on 30 critics.